panchoarc/ecommerce-strapi-backend/README.md

 ## ⚠ Middlewares

 In case that images don't load when you enter into Media Library, the code is right below
-PD: You have to replace the AWS-BUCKET-NAME with your bucket that you provided into the .env.example or paste it directly
+PD: You have to create file in config/middlewares.js and replace the AWS-BUCKET-NAME with your bucket that you provided into the .env.example or paste it directly

 ```
 module.exports = [